• Skip to main content

 Notes

-• To make Cranberry Brie Bites ahead, make them according to the directions, but do not bake.
-Place the filled filo shells back in the tray they came in and cover tightly with plastic wrap.
+• To prepare ahead, make the bites according to the directions, but do not bake.
+Place the filled fillo shells back in the tray they came in and cover tightly with plastic wrap.
 Place the tray back in the box and freeze for up to three months.
 Allow the bites to thaw before baking and bake as directed.

 • Pepper jelly, fig preserves, honey, or your favorite jam or preserves can be substituted for the cranberry sauce.